U.S says it spent $7bn on humanitarian assistance in 2016 — Nigeria Today

 U.S says it spent $7bn on humanitarian assistance in 2016

+It was designated by the General Assembly to coincide with the date of the 2003 bombing of the UN headquarters in Baghdad and Iraq, in which 22 staff were killed.

+This year, humanitarian partners are coming together under the #NotATarget Campaign to highlight the need to protect civilians caught in conflicts, including humanitarian and medical workers.
+(NAN)

-The post U.S says it spent $7bn on humanitarian assistance in 2016 appeared first on The Herald Nigeria.
+The post U.S says it spent $7bn on humanitarian assistance in 2016 appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share